OWASP/CheatSheetSeries/cheatsheets_to_convert/PHP_Configuration_Cheat_Sheet.md

 ` max_file_uploads        = 2`
 ` `

-It's a good idea to turn it off, if your application is not using file uploads.
+If your application is not using file uploads, and say the only data the user will enter / upload is forms that do not require any document attachments, file_uploads should be turned off.

 #### PHP executable handling